michelcrypt4d4mus/yaralyzer/README.md

 Enter **The Yaralyzer**, which lets you quickly scan the regions around matches while also showing you what those regions would look like if they were forced into various character encodings.

-It's important to note that **The Yaralyzer** isn't a full on malware reversing tool.
+**The Yaralyzer** isn't a malware reversing tool.
 It can't do all the things a tool like [CyberChef](https://gchq.github.io/CyberChef/) does and it doesn't try to.
 It's more intended to give you a quick visual overview of suspect regions in the binary so you can hone in on the areas you might want to inspect with a more serious tool like [CyberChef](https://gchq.github.io/CyberChef/).

 # Installation
 Install it with [`pipx`](https://pypa.github.io/pipx/) or `pip3`. `pipx` is a marginally better solution as it guarantees any packages installed with it will be isolated from the rest of your local python environment.
 Of course if you don't really have a local python environment this is a moot point and you can feel free to install with `pip`/`pip3`.